 Old Fashioned Cinnamon Rolls

-- Preheat oven to 350 degrees.
-Spray a 11x8.5 inch casserole dish with non-stick spray.
+- Preheat oven to 350°F. Spray a 11x8.5 inch casserole dish with non-stick spray.

 - In a small bowl, combine cinnamon and sugar, set aside.

-- Dump dough onto a floured surface.
+- Dump the dough onto a floured surface.

-- Seperate dough into 2 even portions.
+- Separate the dough into 2 even portions.

 - Spread 1/2 cup of softened butter over rectangle then sprinkle cinnamon sugar evenly over butter.